 In all, the medical community will be able to better understand the way in which treatment modalities affect subpopulations and alter their approaches to better provide care by leveraging clinical data.
 With far-reaching implications into clinical trials, the greatest investment hospitals can currently make is in data management infrastructure.
 With the right practices and supporting staff, the health care industry will be able to overcome the obstacles typically associated with the collection and interpretation of clinical data.
 Improved data systems allow hospitals to more systematically identify patients eligible for clinical trials, regardless of demographic details, dampening any point-of-care biases in the process of recruiting patients for clinical trials and providing data on what is and is not working in the journey to diversify and expand clinical trials.

-Victor Wang is the senior vice president of real world data at Q-Centrix.
+Victor Wang is the senior vice president of data and research at Q-Centrix.

 Published in Clinical Research News.
 Read the article here.